-City Council adopted a tax rate of $0.34650 per $100 on September 20, 2022.
-This rate is the same as the 2020 rate with a shift of $0.008790 from maintenance & operations to debt service to support the 2019 voter approved GO Bond projects.
+City Council adopted a tax rate of $0.3500 per $100 on September 19, 2023.
+This is a slight increase from the prior year to support the 2019 voter approved GO Bond projects.
 This rate exceeds the No New Revenue Tax rate and is below the Voter Approval Tax Rate as calculated by the Fort Bend County Tax Assessor-Collector.

 Tax bills are prepared and mailed by the Fort Bend County Tax Office.